zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 5-Democratic backsliding.md

 ![[Pasted image 20251014145126.png]]
 Budget cuts let him influence the hiring process, admission conditions, etc... of the universities.
 #### Strategic election manipulation
-He can't do as much here because states administrate elections, even if he told the commissionner of Georgia to *find the necessary votes for him*.==???==
+He can't do as much here because states administrate elections, even if he told the commissionner of Georgia to *find the necessary votes for him* during the election that he lost.

 Carrier/Carothers:
 *The administration is asserting authority over state-run elections and weakening voting rights and election protections*.